 Extend your arm, open your torso and focus on a determined, deep stroke, with full physical commitment.
 Fingers are decisive.
 Although you might initially feel that closed fingers are more effective, science has a different winning formula.

 Researchers have proved that the optimal width between fingers is 20 to 40 percent.
 Timing is also critical.
 Make sure your non-paddling arm is not causing drag.
 As for your paddling arm, bend the elbow, lift the chest and push the body up.

 You'll notice that your hip will be almost touching your hand by the end of each stroke.
-With your body perfectly aligned with the surfboard, you'll rapidly feel that you're paddling faster.
-One stroke at a time, and steadily developing muscle memory.
+With your body perfectly aligned on the surfboard, you'll soon start to feel that you're paddling faster, one stroke at a time, and steadily developing muscle memory.

 Finally, if you're surfing in small wave conditions, take an extra paddle before popping up.
-In large surf don't it, otherwise you'll probably be too fast for the steep drop.
+Don't do this in large surf; otherwise you'll probably be too fast for the steep drop.